brief soundclip of the organ

 - 17th c parts indicated construction early in the Restoration period, with a rebuild, apparently by the same hand c 1680's

-- The organ was significantly rebuilt c 1730 - sliding keyboard and backfall key action dated from this period, as well as a very crude extension of the windchest to provide bass extension to GGG.
+- The organ was significantly rebuilt c 1730 - sliding keyboard and backfall key action dated from this period, as well as a very crude extension of the windchest (soundboard in English parlance) to provide bass extension to GGG.
 This provided for 8' pipes only, with no stop action control.

 - The 18th c alteration required new casework to accommodate the changes, no trace of which remained.

-The surviving material indicated that the most definable state of the organ was its c 1680's rebuild.
+The surviving material indicated that the most definable state of the organ was its c 1680 rebuild.
 The decision was taken to restore the instrument to this state.
 This would involve discarding all later material and replicating pieces no longer extant from the original construction.
 While in most cases this approach would today be regarded as far too aggressive and intrusive, in the present instance it seemed the only viable way to proceed.
 Sufficient work survived from the 17th c work to be able to "fill in the gaps" with remarkably little speculation.
 The same could not be said for the 18th c rebuild, where neither visual nor tonal design could be accurately ascertained.
-Even the 19th c work yielded little evidence of the organ's tonal state at that time.
+Even the 19th c work yielded incomplete evidence of the organ's tonal state at that time.

 Two study trips to England yielded valuable information on details to be replicated.
 It was found that the organ is almost certainly by the same hand as one owned by the Manders, and the visual design elements are replicas of that instrument.
 Many were very helpful in sharing information.
 Especially helpful in providing assistance were Noel and John Mander, Stephen Bicknell and Barbara Owen.